Changes to AWS's public IPv4 pricing structure and how to estimate how much it will cost in your environment

 Conclusion

-The fee structure change will take place in about six months, so it is a good idea to estimate the cost in advance and start considering what method to use early on.
+The fee structure change will take place in approximately six months, so it is a good idea to estimate the cost in advance and start considering what method to use early on.

-I believe it will still be difficult to completely eliminate IPv4 due to various constraints, but I would like to make improvements little by little.
+I think it will still be difficult to completely eliminate IPv4 due to various constraints, but I would like to continue to make improvements little by little.